 This is not a niche movement.
 DuckDuckGo CEO Gabriel Weinberg called it out directly: “Google is force-feeding AI with no way to opt out.
 As a result, their results are getting worse, not better.”

-The DuckDuckGo surge is a signal that the search landscape is fragmenting.
-Users are choosing where and how AI enters their search experience.
-For businesses optimizing for AI visibility, this creates both a challenge and an opportunity:
+The DuckDuckGo surge shows that the search landscape is fragmenting as users choose where and how AI enters their search experience.
+Key signals:

-- Google still dominates at 85% market share, but the cracks are showing.
-Users who feel force-fed AI are actively looking for alternatives.
+- Google still dominates at 85% market share, but users who feel force-fed AI are actively looking for alternatives.

 - Brave Search and Startpage are also seeing interest as users explore alternatives with granular AI controls.

-For businesses, the key insight is simple: AI visibility is no longer just about Google.
-As users spread across multiple search platforms — each with different AI approaches — your business needs to be discoverable everywhere AI assistants look.
+The key insight for businesses is simple: AI visibility is no longer just about Google.
+As users spread across multiple search platforms, each with different AI approaches, your business needs to be discoverable everywhere AI assistants look.

 This means: